nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor page cache.md

 ---
 layout: post
-title:  "How to monitor Page Cache"
+title:  "How To Monitor Page Cache"
 categories: memory
 ---

-# How to monitor Page Cache
+# How To Monitor Page Cache
 {: style="text-align: center"}

 Written by Nick Otter.